Lesson Unit: David

 All of God’s Unfolding Story for Older Preschoolers curriculum is now available for free.
 If you have questions about the curriculum or have a suggestion for future curriculum development, please contact us and we’ll do our best to help you and get you what you need.
 This is the Old Testament David unit.

 David (Five Lessons)

-In the Old Testament, God chose Israel to be the nation and people through which He would reveal Himself to the world.
+In the Old Testament, God chose Israel to be the nation and people through which He would reveal Himself to the world and accomplish His plan of global redemption and restoration.
 Israel’s track record of faithfulness to God was mixed, at best, when the people demanded a king to rule over them.
 Saul proved to be a poor king—a leader who personally and corporately failed to obey God.
 Then God chose David to be king.

 Unit Bible Lessons

 David is one of the towering personalities of the Old Testament.
 This is the first of 5 lessons on David’s life and will help children see the young David learning in the fields as a shepherd boy.

 God needed His king to be a man after His heart.
 David was young, small, and from an obscure family and town, but he had learned to be a young man of character.
 He would be God’s choice to be Israel’s new king.

 Children can easily relate to the story of David and Goliath.
 Here is a boy, too young to even be in the army, going against the champion of the Philistine army.
 David had learned that he could conquer great enemies in God’s strength.
 Such was the case with Goliath!

 Children are learning to develop healthy friendships, but they need good models.
 The story of David and Jonathan’s friendship is a great lesson in friendship.
 It would have been easy for either to forsake the other, but David and Jonathan remained friends through the good times and bad.